(4130 to BBC)

 With operations in UK, Germany and Australia, Attic Futura launched Sugar, That’s Life! and Inside Soap before selling them on and being absorbed as part of HFUK.
 In 2011, a spin-off company was publishing three children’s titles in the UK: National Geographic Kids, football weekly Kick! and Kraze Club.
 The company went into administration in 2011.

 H. Bauer is a German company that took over Emap's consumer arm in February 2008.
 It leapt from being the third-largest consumer magazine publisher in the UK to overtake IPC with more than 80 titles and about 25% of the consumer market.
 For a while, had HBP Media Sales arm selling the advertising in Bauer's UK magazines.
 H. Bauer claims to be the largest privately-owned magazine publisher in Europe.
 Bauer's magazines have tended to focus on readers rather than advertisers.
 Women's weeklies Bella, Take a Break and That's Life! take about 40% market share; its trio of TV titles take near a third of the listings sector.
 Bauer shook up UK women's weeklies in 1987 with Bella's mix of real-life articles and 'service' features.
 Similar splash with Take a Break in 1990.
 However, it had a string of failures between 2002 and 2007: Cut, Real, Lounge, Three-Sixty and In the Know.

 Bauer acted swiftly to axe two Emap titles, weekly First and New Woman.
 In April, it ended a long-standing relationship whereby The Publishing Consultancy sold advertising for Bauer titles, bringing UK ad sales and the TPC staff in-house.
 Bauer continued Emap's strategy of launching radio stations based on magazines.
 It revamped Q Radio and launched Closer radio on Freeview.
-The company also revealed it was researching the possibility of a radio station for men, based on brands such as FHM and Empire.
+The company also said it was researching the possibility of a radio station for men, based on brands such as FHM and Empire.

 - Bella (W): content based on practical features and real-life stories.
 Targets B, C1 and C2 women aged 25-44 with children, median age is 44.
 Launched in October 1987